liyanboy74/mfcode/README.md

 # keeloq manufacturer code extractor
 That test tries to find the manufacturer code used to make keeloq key by serial for normal learn method. processes change the 64bit manufacturer code step by step and check the generated key to find the manufacture code. so it takes a long time ...

-See [keelog key generator from manufacturer code](https://github.com/ioelectro/hcs-programmer-soft) for more information.
+See [keeloq key generator from manufacturer code](https://github.com/ioelectro/hcs-programmer-soft) for more information.

 run by github action: